Last updated on August 30th, 2022

 Foods to Avoid With Kidney Disease and Diabetes

-This is great for people with diabetes and very essential for people with kidney disease too.
+This is great for people with diabetes.
+Also, it is very essential for people with kidney disease.
 With time, kidneys fail to control the sodium-water balance in the body.
-If there is less sodium in the diet, blood pressure can get reduced and can be well-controlled.
-And also there is a reduced buildup of fluids in the body, very common in kidney problems.
+If there is less sodium in the diet, a reduction in blood pressure is possible.
+And, it may be well-controlled.
+And there is a reduced buildup of fluids in the body.
+It is very common in kidney problems.

-Consume little quantities of restaurant foods as well as packaged foods, generally having loads of sodium.
+Consume little quantities of restaurant foods and packaged foods.
+These usually have loads of sodium.
 It’s best to search for low sodium (5% or less) on food labels.

 Is apple juice good for your kidneys?
 White bread, carrots, and apples are lower in potassium.
-The physician might recommend a potassium binder, drugs that aid the body in getting rid of additional amounts of potassium.
+The physician might recommend a potassium binder.
+These are drugs that aid the body in getting rid of additional amounts of potassium.

 Consume an appropriate quantity of protein.
 A high protein diet can make the kidneys work harder and can even worsen the chronic kidney problem.
 But the too small amount is not healthy as well.
 Protein is present in both plant and animal foods.
 A good nutritionist can help a person in figuring out the correct combination and the quantity of protein for consumption.